 I went through a transformation since that first day.
 I took golf lessons from PGA Golf Instructors who taught me the mantra of “good fundamentals”, without which my golfing days may have been short-lived, because anyone who plays at any level knows not only how exhilarating but also how frustrating and humbling the game can be.

 I joined a men’s club, played in leagues and tournaments of all kind, mostly at the local club level, but occasionally at the state level.
 I became skilled enough to play on a match play traveling team that competed with other clubs.
 I organized and managed corporate and private tournaments; served as a men’s club director and president.

-I hold a low, single digit USGA Handicap Index which I credit to not only practice and patience, but also to my discover of the mental side of golf and golf fitness.
+I hold a single digit USGA Handicap Index, which I credit to not only practice and patience, but also to my discover of the mental side of the game and golf fitness.

 The USGA writes and maintains the Rules of Amateur Status along with the R&A Rules Limited.
 An amateur golfer, whether he [s/he] plays competitively or recreationally, is one who plays golf for the challenge it presents, not as a profession and not for financial gain.